dizcza/LCD_ILI9341_TouchScreen/README.md

 # ILI9341 TFTLCD Touch Screen driver

-Based on HAL for STM32 Nucleo F446RE.
-If you has a driver, different from ILI9341, refer to [`lcd.h`](TrueSTUDIO/F446_LCD_Touch/display/lcd.h).
+The [lcd-touch](TrueSTUDIO/F446_LCD_Touch/display/lcd_touch.h) library should work with all STM32 boards that have a compartment for TFT LCD shield\*.
+This project provides an example of how to use the lcd-touch lib on Nucleo F446RE.
+If your driver is different from ILI9341, refer to [`lcd.h`](TrueSTUDIO/F446_LCD_Touch/display/lcd.h).

-You can import this project in Atollic TrueStudio, Ubuntu.

-TFT Shield: 2.4 Inch TFT LCD Shield ILI9341 HX8347 240x320 Touch Board 65K RGB (~$7).
+\*TFT Shield: 2.4 Inch TFT LCD Shield ILI9341 HX8347 240x320 Touch Board 65K RGB (~$7).

 ### LCD Touch pinout